raj-rajat/Life-Longevity-Factors/README.md

 To run the analysis, you will need to have Python installed on your computer.
 You can then clone this repository and install the required packages using the following commands:

+## Usage :rocket:

+To run the analysis, navigate to the repository folder and run the `main.py` file:

+This will run the analysis and generate the visualizations.

+## Contributing :handshake:

+Contributions are welcome!
+If you have any ideas or suggestions, feel free to open an issue or submit a pull request.

+## License :scroll:

+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.